berkerAa/PytorchTransferLearning/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)
 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for train and testing purposes.
-See [Example Usage](#example-usage-on-uecfood-dataset) for notes on how to deploy the project and run a demo on UECFOOD Dataset.
+See [Example Usage](#example-usage-on-uecfood-dataset) for notes on how to deploy the project and run a demo on Fake Image classification task.
 Before get started, please be sure that Cuda and Nvidia drivers correctly installed and added to bash for avoid further runtime errors.
 ## Installing Necessary Libraries
 This project mostly depended on pytorch so for installation, please head to **[pytorch official website](https://pytorch.org/)** for install latest stable release. <br/>
 If you want you monitor your real time progress using Tensorboard along with Confusion Matrix, There is few packages nedded to be installed. **sklearn** library for creating confusion matrix, **pandas** library for creating temporary data frame object in order to creating heatmap and **seaborn** library for creating confusion matrix heatmap.
 For installation, please run: